Back to Business! Launch Your New Business With 10% Off — Start Now

 content image

-An MT103 is a standard SWIFT message used to make international transfers, and it is recognized by international banks around the world.
-All banks can provide an MT103 after an international transfer is made.
-Furthermore, once payment is made using the instructions contained in an MT103, it is irrevocable.
+An MT103 is a standard SWIFT message used to make international transfers, and it is recognised by international banks around the world.
+All banks can provide an MT103 after an international transfer via SWIFT is made.
+If international payments are not made via SWIFT, then an MT103 cannot be obtained.

 Details included in an MT103 are payment instructions, the sender's and recipient's information, the amount transferred, and the fees.